naort-dev/tradingbot/blog/2019-04-19_Moritz_bigplans.md

-# We got Big Plans
+# We've got Big Plans

 ### A first view on the product development roadmap of Trality.